ebb-earl-co/libraries_io/process.md

     with the project
 16. For the nodes that failed (15), they have property `merged_contributors=0`.
-So, run `merge_projects_with_py2neo.py /path/to/SQLite.db 0` in order to repeat the process from (15) for the Project nodes the contributors of which were not merged
+So, run `merge_projects_with_py2neo.py /path/to/SQLite.db 0` in order to repeat the process from (15) for the Project nodes the `Contributor`s of which were not MERGEd
 17. Run the Cypher script `remove_merged_contributors_property.cypher` to remove the `merged_contributors` property from all nodes.
 It was only necessary during the previous operation, so can safely be unset.
-18. _Finally_, run query for degree centrality to find the most influential contributor to Pypi
+18. _Finally_, run query for degree centrality to find the most influential contributor on Pypi